If you’re on this page, you’ve reached the point where you’re asking yourself a very important question:

 If the members of an LLC do nothing, their LLC will be taxed as a partnership; however, they can elect for their LLC to be taxed as a Corporation — which is typically the preferred option.

 The members of the organization may also choose to file as if they were “Corporation.”
 If you choose Corporate taxation, your business will be taxed at a lower corporate rate for the first $75,000 of income.

-If the members of an LLC want to keep the business’s profits in the LLC in order to facilitate the growth of the business, the preferred option is a C-Corporation.
+If the members of an LLC want to keep the business’s profits in the LLC to facilitate the growth of the business, the preferred option is a C-Corporation.

 Under this form, the LLC’s profits will only be subject to the beginning corporate tax rate of 15% — which is presumably less than the member’s personal marginal income tax rates.
 And if any of the members want to receive compensation, they can be paid W-2 wages for their business-related work efforts.

 On the other hand, if the members of the LLC want to take all or some of the profits out of the business, the preferred election is an S-Corporation.
-Each member can receive his or her pro rate share of the LLC’s total bottom line profit as distributions of profit (taxed at their respective individual marginal income tax rates, but not subject to Self-Employment Tax).
+Each member can receive his or her pro-rata share of the LLC’s total bottom-line profit as distributions of profit (taxed at their respective individual marginal income tax rates, but not subject to Self-Employment Tax).

 Because everyone’s situation is unique, you should consult with a business lawyer to determine which option is best for you.